priyadip/Persona_Alignment/README.md

 # Sherlock-LLM: Persona Alignment via Parameter-Efficient Fine-Tuning of Qwen-2.5

 > *"Data!
 Data!
 Data!
-I cannot make bricks without clay."* — Sherlock Holmes
+I cannot make bricks without clay."*  -  Sherlock Holmes

-**Abstract.** Large Language Models optimized through Reinforcement Learning from Human Feedback exhibit a characteristic homogenization of voice—helpful, verbose, and perpetually hedged—that proves fundamentally incompatible with applications demanding consistent persona maintenance.
+**Abstract.** Large Language Models optimized through Reinforcement Learning from Human Feedback exhibit a characteristic homogenization of voice - helpful, verbose, and perpetually hedged - that proves fundamentally incompatible with applications demanding consistent persona maintenance.
 This repository presents Sherlock-LLM, a conversational agent engineered through QLoRA-based fine-tuning of Qwen-2.5-7B-Instruct to rigorously embody the deductive methodology, Victorian formality, and distinctive idiolect of Arthur Conan Doyle's Sherlock Holmes.
 Our approach achieves a **93.5% reduction in conditional perplexity** (17.34 → 1.13) and **519% improvement in lexical similarity** (0.103 → 0.637) against canonical Holmesian text, with a ROUGE-L score of **0.729** on Holmesian reference text, demonstrating that sophisticated persona alignment remains tractable on consumer hardware through parameter-efficient adaptation strategies.

 ---